Skip to main content

 Hormonal Feedback Loops

-The operates through complex feedback loops, similar to a thermostat regulating room temperature.
+The endocrine system operates through complex feedback loops, similar to a thermostat regulating room temperature.
 When hormone levels drop below a certain set point, the brain (specifically the hypothalamus and pituitary gland) signals the relevant endocrine gland to produce more.
 Conversely, when levels rise too high, the brain reduces its signaling.

 This continuous adjustment ensures that hormone concentrations remain within a healthy physiological range.
 Disruptions to these feedback mechanisms can lead to either deficiencies or excesses, both of which can compromise well-being.